 The next audition tip, and this one is more important than you might think, was sending thank you notes.
 She got emails back from a couple of the professors saying they had never gotten a thank you note before and it started the all important relationship.

 The summer and senior year was spent practicing!
 She kicked up her amount of time practicing and bumped up her lessons.
 By the time auditions came around, she knew her music very well and had the muscle memory to help overcome the nerves!

-These college audition tips were sent in to me from the experts: other parents who have already been through this, students in college already, and music college professors.
+These college audition tips were sent to me from the experts: other parents who have already been through this, students in college already, and music college professors.
 Again, they are geared for Music Auditions, but most of them would be applicable to other college auditions.

 - Compile High School resume’.

 - While in your senior year, perform your piece(s) at Solo & Ensemble to get good feedback from a judge

-- try to visit schools a year of two prior (sophomore or junior years)
+- try to visit schools a year or two prior (sophomore or junior years)

-- try to get a lesson with professor
+- try to get a lesson with the professor

 - tour music building & campus